Digital diplomacy

 Coordinator of Bureau of International Information Programs Macon Phillips (left), responds to a question during a panel discussion -- Digital Diplomacy: Making Foreign Policy Less Foreign -- with Assistant Secretary of State for Public Affairs Doug Frantz (center), and Assistant Secretary for Education and Cultural Affairs Evan Ryan, who joined via digital video conference, on February 18, 2014.
 Moderated by Emily Parker, author of Now I Know Who My Comrades Are: Voices From the Internet Underground and digital diplomacy advisor and senior fellow at the New America Foundation, the panel discussion is part of Social Media Week New York City.

-Digital diplomacy, also referred to as Digiplomacy and eDiplomacy (see below), has been defined as the use of the Internet and new information communication technologies to help achieve diplomatic objectives.
+Digital diplomacy, also referred to as digiplomacy and eDiplomacy (see below), has been defined as the use of the Internet and new information communication technologies to help achieve diplomatic objectives.
 However, other definitions have also been proposed.
 The definition focuses on the interplay between internet and diplomacy, ranging from Internet driven-changes in the environment in which diplomacy is conducted to the emergence of new topics on diplomatic agendas such as cybersecurity, privacy and more, along with the use of internet tools to practice diplomacy.

 Platform-specific terms that have also evolved in this diplomacy category include Facebook diplomacy, Twitter diplomacy, and Google diplomacy.

 Overview

 The UK Foreign and Commonwealth Office defines digital diplomacy as 'solving foreign policy problems using the internet', a narrower definition that excludes internal electronic collaboration tools and mobile phone and tablet-based diplomacy.
 The US State Department uses the term 21st Century Statecraft The Canadian Department of Foreign Affairs, Trade and Development calls it Open Policy.

 Digital diplomacy can be practiced by state agencies such as Foreign Ministries, embassies and consulates, individual diplomats such as ambassadors or ambassadors-at-large, and non-state actors such as civil society and human rights groups.

+Digital technologies are also used in internal and multilateral diplomatic coordination.
+A 2022 study of diplomats in embassies and permanent representations in Geneva found that WhatsApp groups were used to coordinate initiatives at multilateral forums, communicate more rapidly with headquarters, and remain informed about organizational developments at home.
+The study also found that these digital practices complemented rather than simply replaced face-to-face diplomatic interaction.

+Digitalization also affects diplomatic negotiations.
+Research on negotiations in digital contexts examine how mobile phones, screens, social media applications, and virtual or hybrid formats interact with established diplomatic norms and procedures.
+Scholars have also emphasized the role of diplomats' digital competencies and shared institutional norms in shaping negotiations in digital settings.